shipping-api/serverless-twilio-shippo/README.md

 ```
 Now that we have our logic built for handling the body of the response and safely handle when we don't get a location with our tracking status, we can dig into sending a formatted SMS using Twilio.

-The basic format for sending Twilio messages requires we have a destination number (for sending our SMS to), our Twilio number that we're sending from, and a message to send (duh!).
+The basic format for sending Twilio messages requires that we have a destination number (for sending our SMS to), our Twilio number that we're sending from, and a message to send (duh!).

 Here is what it looks like once we add sending our message:
 ```javascript